Skip to content

 5. Trigger Settings → Backup → Export, then import into a fresh dev DB.

-6. Quit app and confirm sidecar ports 3456/4321 are released.
+6. Quit app and confirm backend sidecar port 3456 is released.

 MenuItemAction